Protect the world’s peace. Donate to support Ukraine

 How many pages is The Practice: Shipping Creative Work and when was it published?

 The Practice: Shipping Creative Work has 224 pages and was published on November 3, 2020.
-This concise format makes it accessible for quick reading while delivering valuable insights.
+This concise read provides actionable strategies for fostering your creative endeavors.

-How can I apply the concepts from The Practice: Shipping Creative Work to my projects?
+How can I apply the lessons from The Practice: Shipping Creative Work in my life?